Before you start your search

 Find the bin number for your building plans

-You can also find building permits online in the Inspectional Services Department's database.
+You can find building permits for existing buildings online in the Inspectional Services Department's database.
 To narrow the search, use the right drop down arrow in the "Document Type" line and select "Long Form Permit."
-The bin number is usually found on the cover or flipside of the permit which, in the database, follows the permit.
+Plans were submitted with long form permits only.
+Plans were not submitted with short form permits.
+The bin number is usually found on the front cover or flipside of the long form permit which, in the database, follows the permit.
 The cover will appear sideways.
-Rotate it and look for a bin number in the lower left corner (one letter and one to three digits — for example, P232 or R67.)
+Rotate it and look for a bin number in the lower left corner (one letter and one to three digits — for example, C32 or R267.)

-Bin numbers are often in the "File number" field of the permit.
-See the example below:
+Bin numbers are often in the "File number" or next to the "Plan number" field of the permit.
+See the examples below:

 Complete a request form